AnilKumt/Job_fitness_scoring_system/extraction/README.md

 5. label (default 0)
 6. Output file
 - batch_run.py works for a batch of pdf.
+- similarity.py takes jd and resume and checks their similarity.
 - These are the ones till now, will be updated as required.

 # Usage